michaelmior/michael.mior.ca/contents/articles/dbus-screensaver-lock/index.md

 date: 2010-10-12
 template: article.jade
 ---
- typically work with two computers on a regular basis.
+I typically work with two computers on a regular basis.
 When I bring my laptop into the office, that makes three.
 I have a habit of locking my computer(s) when I step out, but it gets to be a pain when I have three machines running at once.
 I decided that I wanted to be able to lock one machine, and have the rest follow suit.